Scholarships, Research Opportunities & Internships

 Students’ participating in this project will assist with administrative duties such as scheduling interviews, preparing study materials, and transcribing interviews.
 Students will work closely with the project’s Principal Investigator and will learn how large-scale studies are designed and implemented to investigate social problems.

 Because wealth is transferred across generations, it constitutes one mechanism by which historical racism reinforces contemporary patterns of inequality.
 Information gained from this study will inform social policy aimed at improving wealth equity and addressing intergenerational cycles of racial inequality both in Chicago and across the U.S.

 UIC Student Affairs is accepting applications for more than 30 competitive scholarships open to students across all colleges and academic disciplines.
 Students are currently receiving over $277,000 in financial support from these opportunities.
-To be considered for the 2019-2020 academic year, students are highly encouraged to log in to UIC SnAP.
-A general application must be submitted before addressing criteria specific to each scholarship.
-The deadline for each of these applications is Tuesday, January 1, 2019.
-It is recommended that students visit UIC SnAP to participate in this scholarship process soon.
+Scholarship applications are currently being accepted in UIC SnAP to determine funding support for the 2020-2021 academic year.

 The scholarship opportunities include, but are not limited to the: